fanux/lhttp/README.md

 will send http://www.xxx.com?lhttp=MESSAGE

 ####this case will show you about upstream proxy:
-jack use lhttp chat with mike, lhttp is third part module,we cant modify lhttp server but we want save the chat record, how can we do?
+jack use lhttp chat with mike, lhttp is third part module, we can't modify lhttp server but we want save the chat record, how can we do?

 ```